Libensemble/libensemble/docs/platforms/theta.rst

     # Required for python kills on Theta
     export PMI_NO_FORK=1

-    # Unload Theta modules that may interfere with job monitoring/kills
+    # Unload Theta modules that may interfere with task monitoring/kills
     module unload trackdeps
     module unload darshan
     module unload xalt